 Workplace Policies and Programs

-Also, the employers must set up programs which will assist in implementing these policies.
+Also, employers must set up programs that will assist in implementing these policies.
 The programs must include the following:

 - Measures to curb the risks identified